Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Quantum annealing

+Quantum computing devices became available for practical computational purposes in the last few years.
+Quantum annealers are such devices: they implement two-level quantum systems (quantum bits) with tunable pairwise interactions: an Ising system, well-known in physics~\citep{Ising_1925, Bian2010TheIM}.
+The expression of the energy of such a system is one of the many equivalent forms of quadratic unconstrained binary optimization problems (QUBOs): the extremum of a quadratic function of binary variables.
+This is an NP-hard problem in general.

+The class of QUBO problems is well studied and has a number of applications; we refer the reader to a recent monograph edited by~\cite{punnenQUBObook}.
+Linear and quadratic constrained binary problems can also be transformed to QUBOs: linear and quadratic constraints can be taken into account with penalties~\citep{Gusmeroli_2022}.
+Using appropriate binary encoding of the variables, integer programming problems can be treated in this way as well.
+Hence, an efficient QUBO solver may be useful in many problems, including the integer linear programs arising in the present contribution.

+By expressing a QUBO as the energy of an Ising system, one gets a configuration of pairwise couplings of spins and local fields applied to individual spins, which, in turn, can be realized in tunable quantum hardware.
+According to the adiabatic theorem of quantum mechanics~\citep{avron.elgart.99}, tuning the system's configuration from a suitably chosen initial state to the one corresponding to the actual objective slowly enough, the optimal configuration can be read out under certain conditions.
+Unfortunately, not all QUBOs meet the required conditions, so even in an ideal setting the quantum annealer is not a universal solver of hard problems, nevertheless it can be efficient in a variety of problems.
+Quantum annealing can be also viewed as a process analogous to simulated annealing, in which the noise required to avoid staying in local optima has quantum (as opposed to thermal) origins ~\citep{das_colloquium_2008}.

+In real physical hardware, like the D-Wave machine, thermal noise and imperfections cannot be avoided.
+Hence, the physical devices realize a combination of thermal and quantum annealing, which renders them a probabilistic heuristic solver for QUBOs.
+They output a number of configurations typically close to, and possibly including the optimal one.

-Meanwhile, the state-of-the-art physical quantum annealers are smaller systems of a few hundred quantum bits in which not all qubits are coupled, and the arrangement operates at a finite temperature.
-The fixed topology of qubit couplings means that the problem's graph defined by the nonzero coupling has to be embedded as an induced subgraph of the topology of the system.
-This embedding is a hard problem itself~\citep{zbinden2020embedding}.
+The state-of-the-art physical quantum annealers are smaller systems of a few hundred quantum bits, where not all pairs of these are coupled.
+The fixed topology of qubit couplings means that the problem's graph (defined by the nonzero couplings) has to be embedded as an induced subgraph of the graph describing the topology of the system.
+This embedding is a computationally hard problem itself~\citep{zbinden2020embedding}.
 It often requires to couple multiple physical qubits to represent a logical bit of the problem.
-As for the finite temperature, the adiabatic evolution works also in systems that interact with their environment~\citep{PhysRevA.93.032118}.
-This introduces noise, whose impact, as discussed in detail by~\citet{albash2017temperature}, increases with the system size.

-Operationally, from the optimizer's point of view quantum annealers can be viewed as probabilistic heuristic solvers returning a statistical sample~\citep{domino2022statistical} of configurations which are supposed to be optimal or close to optimal.
-It must be stressed that the quantum annealers are not algorithms running on digital computers; they are analog devices implemented physically.
-This latter implies that the coefficients of the problem are encoded with a limited accuracy, and the algorithmic properties of the particular optimization problem such as its complexity class will not determine the solver's behaviour.
+As quantum annealers are not algorithms running on digital computers but analog devices implemented physically, the coefficients of the problem can only be set with limited accuracy.